2019 DDSPL Rules & Regulations

 5.3 A player who pitches for the entire game is exempt from the sitting requirement.
 That is, provided the pitcher pitches every inning, he/she is not required to sit.
 If the pitcher is replaced at any point within the game, for any reason, he/she is subject to the same sitting rules as all players.
 Violation of this rule will result in a forfeit by the offending team.

-6.1 If a player has to permanently leave a game for any reason, the remainder of their at bats will be filled by the most recent same sex out at the time of each at bat.
-If a situation should arise where there is no available same sex person available to bat (eg. only two women remain and both are on base), an out will be recorded in the departed player’s at bat.
+6.1 If a player has to permanently leave a game for any reason, the remainder of his/her at bats will be filled by the most recent same sex out at the time of each at bat.
+If a situation should arise where there is no available same sex person available to bat (eg. only two women remain and both are on base), an out will be recorded in the departed player’s at bat, and the game will continue.

 6.2 A player arriving late may be added to the batting order, as long as he/she is added after every other member of the same gender and no other rules are broken; coaches are expected to plan ahead for late players.
 In order to conform with rule 5.1, after the arrival of the late player, no other player may sit for a second time until the late player sits at least once.
 If every other player has already sat once, the late player must sit the first defensive inning after they join the game (the missed innings do not count as sitting).